 Although not all of them are project-specific, the context might make you more curious about the issues.
-Several bugs were easy fixes but nonetheless intriguing, while some ended up being significant and postponed the release while complicating the software testing process.
+Several bugs were easy fixes but nonetheless intriguing for the testers, while some ended up being significant and postponed the release while complicating the software testing process.

 BUG #1 – Investigating issues through DataBase backups

 Project context: A web-based tool for monitoring everything related to COVID cases (something a health department would use).
 You can log cases, contacts between infected people and possible infections, events, quarantine, and vaccination-related information, the ability to send and receive documents, and so on.

 Issue: The Dev team decided to add user roles into the mix, and it had been through lots of changes on the backend as they did not manage to annotate all methods used in all cases.

 For example, the QA team discovered that users had access to Events previously.
 As of now, in the latest versions, they do not have access anymore.